aaaaaa123456789/bsp/specification.md

 ```

 These instructions conditionally jump to the specified address, based on the condition specified by the instruction
 itself.
-Respectively, the conditions are that the value is equal, not equal, less than, less than or equal, greater
+Respectively, the conditions are that the variable is equal, not equal, less than, less than or equal, greater
 than, and greater than or equal than the second argument to the instruction.

 ### Exiting